jupyterlab/jupyterlab/.github/ISSUE_TEMPLATE/bug_report.md

 <details><summary>Browser Output</summary>
 <pre>
-Paste your output from the browser console here!
+Paste your output from the browser console.
 </pre>
 </details>